 The stadiums, the hot dogs, the roar of the fans, for the dad who plans to take his kids to a ton of sporting events ⏤ and then reminisce about them all when the kids grow up ⏤ this handsome hardback journal is where he’ll plug in the ticket stubs.

 Break out the Hot Wheels because this 100 percent cotton, short-sleeve tee turns dad’s back into a play mat.
 Kids can drive the included toy car through town, making stops at the police station or local shop, all while dad tries to catch an afternoon nap.

-The slim UNO II Interchangeable Backpack wasn’t designed with bottles and rash cream in mind, but it may as well have been.
+The slim UNO II Interchangeable Backpack wasn’t designed with baby bottles and rash cream in mind, but it may as well have been.
 What makes this second-gen day pack so distinct is that it’s crafted from a single piece of water-repellent fabric and has only one zipper, so you can literally zip in and out.
-In fact, when completely open, the bag lies flat on the table, enabling you to not only access all the diapers and goldfish crackers but also to use it as a changing pad.
+In fact, when completely open, the bag lies flat on the table, enabling new dads to not only access all the diapers and goldfish crackers, but also to use it as a changing pad.

 Blood Salt & Dirt Camo Shirts

 Parents learn very early that their clothes are not safe from being stained with the shrapnel of crap, spit-up, and sprayed food that comes from their kids.
 Vollebak’s high-performance tees, while intended for the Tough Muddering crowd, these shirts are designed specifically to camouflage stains.